alexreyes/Celo-Crowdfunding-Tutorial-3/README.md

   console.log("List of addressses for each of the projects created:", result);
 ```

-If you run the code, you should see the new project created.
+After running the code, you should see the new project created.

 ## Sending money to a project